Lake District Wedding Photographer | Autumn Stone Photography

 One of the best things about being a Lake District wedding photographer is that I get to travel to this amazing part of the country.
-The Lake District is the UK’s favourite national park, situated in the county of Cumbria, it has the most amazing views and locations perfect for weddings.
+The Lake District is the UK’s favourite national park, situated in the county of Cumbria, it has the most amazing views and locations, perfect for weddings.
 The Lake District has so much to offer any bride and groom thinking of getting married here.
 From the quaint little villages to the lakes and mountains.
-Photographing weddings in this part of the country is different to anywhere else in the country.
+Photographing weddings in this part of the country is different to anywhere else in the country, just because of the landscape here.

 My style of wedding photography is very modern, fun and relaxed.
-For most of the day, I’ll photographing the wedding just as it happens.
-When it comes to the couple shots these consist of a walk around with a little guidance from me to make most of the background.
-So if you are getting married in this area then please get in touch.
+For most of the day, I’ll photographing the wedding just as it happens and with no interference at all.
+In fact, a lot of my wedding couples often say they didn’t even know I was there.
+When it comes to the couple shoot, I’ll provide a little guidance as we walk around and make most of the Lake District’s stunning backgrounds.
+So if you are planning on getting married here and looking for a Lake District Wedding Photographer, then please get in touch.

-If you love Cumbria and The Lake District then why not use this place as the location for your wedding?
+If you love Cumbria and The Lake District then why not think about having it as the location for your wedding day?
 The Lake District National Park is in the North West of England.
 Mountains, valleys, villages, towns, coastline and of course lakes!
 The Lake District is England’s only truly mountainous area and was designated as a National Park in 1951.
-It covers 880 square miles and receives around 15 million visitors per year – around one third of England’s population!
-It has many nationally significant climbing sites, a rich diversity of wildlife and geology, England’s deepest lake, over 1,880 miles of rights of way and nearly 500 square miles of access land for the public to enjoy.
+It covers 880 square miles and receives around 15 million visitors per year, around one third of England’s population!
+It has many climbing sites, rich wildlife and geology, England’s deepest lake, over 1,880 miles of rights of way and nearly 500 square miles of access land for the public to enjoy.